tytso/xfstests-bld/Documentation/gce-xfstests.md

 LTM server will check for new commit on `branch` periodically, build kernels and launch tests when new code are pushed to this branch.
 If you've set up the email service, a new email is sent to you every time a new round of tests finishes.

-You can have multiple watchers running at the same time, but only one watcher is allowed for each branch.
-To terminate a watcher, use command:
+You can have multiple watchers running at the same time, even on the same branch.
+To terminate a watcher, find the watcher's testID with command `gce-xfstests ltm-info` and run command:

-        gce-xfstests ltm [--repo <url>] --unwatch <branch>
+        gce-xfstests ltm --unwatch <testID>

 ## Searching for buggy commits with git bisect